mharen/mharen.github.io/_posts/2009/2009-08-28-two-cents-on-healthcare-part-3.md

 In addition to anecdotal counterclaims like that, I’m also seeing a lot of fear.
 This comment from Miki Hempleman is representative of what I’ve heard from several people:
 <blockquote>

-“I totally understand your feelings Michael and were it all it is SAID to be, I might also swallow the &quot;magic pill&quot; ... but it's not.
+“I totally understand your feelings Michael and were it all it is SAID to be, I might also swallow the "magic pill" ... but it's not.
 Read more in depth and you will see it is VERY scary a proposition and will NOT do what they say it will.
 And I for one am in no hurry to move into a system that will not work.

 …